trentlarson/lives-of-gifts/src/markdown/reasons/why-not.md

 "No, seriously: the freeloaders would drag down everyone else."

 * Nope.
-That only happens when producers have less of a spirit of charity and have more of a sense of jealousy or greed in their lives.
-There is a valid argument against giving children everything they want; there is no valid argument against giving children and everyone else in the world everything they need to survive.
+That only happens when producers have less of a value of charity and have more of a sense of jealousy or greed in their lives.
+There is a valid argument against giving children everything they want; there is no valid argument against giving children and everyone else in the world the basics they need to survive.

 "No, you're still missing the point: the freeloaders will take more than they deserve, often violently."